PrachetShah/Springboot-Advanced-JPA-FCC/README.md

 - These validations are valid with everything, even if you work with records, or simple classes
 - We need to add some annotations on field of objects to apply validation on them like `@NotEmpty`
 - To tell Spring which object is to be validated, use `@Valid` annotation in their defined part i.e, for `StudentDto` object, use `@Valid` annotation in `POST` req in `StudentController.java`
+- We also define a `MethodArgumentNotValidException` Handler in Controller using `@ExceptionHandler` to handle the Exception class by passing in `MethodArgumentNotValidException.class` to return a custom `ResponseEntity` instead of `Error` Message in Response when validation checks fail

 ### Layers in Application are: